LEGACY

 slant_header

-Now in its 42nd year, the Three Rivers Film Festival (3RFF) remains the largest annual film festival in Southwestern Pennsylvania.
+Now in its 43rd year, Three Rivers Film Festival (3RFF) remains the largest annual film festival in Southwestern Pennsylvania.
 This exciting event traditionally highlights unmatched depth and breadth of choice in the best international independent film.
 3RFF is part of a long tradition of film innovation here in Pittsburgh—from the world’s first Nickelodeon in 1905 to its role today as a popular filming location.

 Film Pittsburgh is proud to uphold the time-honored reputation of 3RFF by continuing to provide local audiences with an experience and community that cannot be recreated.